facebook/react-native/docs/EmbeddedApp.md

 ![Example](/react-native/img/EmbeddedAppExample.png)

+Live reload works from the simulator, too!
+You’ve got a simple React component totally encapsulated behind an Objective-C `UIView` subclass.

 ## Conclusion

 So under the hood, when `RCTRootView` is initialized, it will try to download, parse and run the bundle file from React Native development server.
 All you need to do is to implement your own container view, add `RCTRootView` as its subclass.
 And then serve the bundle using React Native development server.
 Then, bravo!